mikkojarvinen/UWD/README.md

 # Universal Windows Drivers for ITPros
-So you are an ITPro, sysdamin, systems architect or just a geek working with Windows deployments.
+So, you are an ITPro, sysdamin, systems architect or just a geek working with Windows deployments.
-I have gathered here all the important information what every ITPro should know about Universal Windows Drivers (UWD) and Hardware Support Apps (HSA).
+Here you can find all the important information what every ITPro should know about Universal Windows Drivers (UWD) and Hardware Support Apps (HSA).
 From ITPro's perspective, there are some severe design issues and problems with UWD's.
+If you are not careful, you will end up having computers with broken drivers.

 ## What is Universal Windows Driver
 Compared to the traditional Windows drivers, the most important feature of UWD's is driver's ability to trigger a download and installation of a app (HSA) from Microsoft Store that the driver needs.